MonowarHusain/Tic-Tac-Toe/README.md

 - **Real-Time Feedback**: The game dynamically updates the board and score without refreshing the page.
 - **Score Tracking**: Keeps track of the wins for both players (X and O).
 - **Responsive Design**: The game is optimized for various screen sizes.
-- **Social Media Links**: Links to GitHub, Twitter, and LinkedIn profiles.
 - **Animations**: The game includes hover effects, blink animations, and smooth transitions for a polished user experience.

 ## Technologies Used